karmic64/sgc2rom/README.md

 ## Usage
-Usage is nothing more than `sgc2rom sgcfile`.
-If everything went well, a ROM will be created with the same filename as the SGC with `.sms` or `.gg` appended to it.
+Usage is nothing more than `sgc2rom [sgcfile]...`.
+If everything went well, ROMs will be created with the same filename as the SGCs with `.sms` or `.gg` appended to it.

 When you load the ROM, use the D-Pad to step through songs and any other button to restart the current one.
 The Reset button may be used to return to the default song.